Top ↑

 Review the flow and data

-I worked with data anaylst to look at the flow and data to find where most users were dropping off or having issues.
+I worked with data anaylst to look at the flow and data to find where most users were dropping off.

 Traditional flow vs. Cardless flow